ianremmler/lit/README.md

 go get github.com/ianremmler/lit/cmd/lit
 ```

-Run `lit` with no arguments to see how to use it.
+Run `lit help` to see how to use it.

 Currently, the only configuration available is the environment variable
 `LIT_USER` which, if set, will be used instead of the current username.